MailOnline/state-keeper/README.md

 ===========

 StateKeeper is a simple but customizable state machine.
 Compared to other state machines, it works in a slightly different way:
-It observes one or more observables (sorry for the pun) and use their events to transition to different states (a state can be as simple as a string).
+It observes one or more observables (sorry for the pun) and uses their events to transition to different states (a state can be as simple as a string).

 It can be pretty useful for abstracting a complex state from basic low level events.
 If you are confused at this point don't worry, everything will become clear in a few lines.